 Our Graduate students said...:

-A previous student who recently started working for Arup in Beijing
+A previous student who subsequently started working for Arup in Beijing:

 "Many thanks to you and the fire group for sharing an interesting and meaningful year with us.
 It is a really challenging programme and we learned a lot from it.
 I have completely achieved my goals of postgraduate study.
 The courses Structural and Fire Safety Engineering offered me provided a deeper understanding of fire safety and will equip me for a career start in the fire area."

 A previous student who subsequently commenced a PhD in the Fire Safety Engineering Team at University of Queensland: